markable-dev/markable-api-docs/source/includes/search/product/_index.md

 `commission_ranking`      | Object                               | Return nearest neighbor results sorted by highest commission value when available.
 `commission_ranking: enabled` | Boolean | Will activate ranking by commission value.
 Default is `true` when commission_ranking option is passed.
 `commission_ranking: max_items_ranked` | Number | Number of items ranked by commission value.
 The remaining results are sorted by similiarty score.
 `commission_ranking: max_items_returned`  | Number |  Number of results to return.
-This setting overrides limit settings in Lens AP
+This setting overrides limit settings in Lens API.